ITALIAN CITIZENSHIP BENEFITS

 TOP 10 BENEFITS OF ITALIAN CITIZENSHIP

-When you are a dual citizen of your home country and Italy, you can take advantage of all the benefits a natural-born Italian citizen is afforded in both countries.
-You can use every benefit offered to them.
-What are some of the main benefits of Italian dual citizenship?
+When you are a dual citizen of your home country and Italy, you can take advantage of all the benefits a natural-born Italian citizen is afforded in both countries and can use every benefit offered to them.

 1. Travel Benefits